 The firmware was developed in Quartus II, Web Version 9.1.
 However other versions should be able to read the source code.
 The top level design has a block that easily allows each of the outputs to be individually configured.
 The board files are in Eagle Version 5.3.

-Recommended links for FPGA / Ethernet card (Modular Fan)
+Recommended links for FPGA / Ethernet cards (two)